 So how do companies that charge a 0% platform fee or are “free” work?
 We’ll discuss that right after we explain the payment processing fee.

-Payment Processing Fees
+What Are Payment Processing Fees?

 There is a lot of complexity behind processing credit card donations and safely transferring those funds to the right people.
 Fundraising sites often use a payment processor to facilitate donations and withdrawals.
 PayPal is one of the largest and most well-known payment processors out there.
 Some other popular payment processors include WePay, Stripe, and Adyen.
 The payment processing fees cover credit card processing, payment fraud, and payment-related services.
 While platform fees vary, most companies charge 2.9% + $0.30 per donation.
 This seems to be the industry standard with very little variability.

 We’re always skeptical when we hear something is “free.”
-When companies (GoFundMe, YouCaring, Generosity) charge a 0% platform fee, they make the marketing claim to be “free.”
+When companies charge a 0% platform fee, they make the marketing claim to be “free.”
 This is true as long as you remember that platforms will continue to charge the payment processing fee.
 In lieu of charging a platform fee, they ask your donors for a “voluntary tip” during the donation flow.
 Your donors will need to take a few steps to opt out of the tip.
 Keep in mind that suggested tip amounts can be automatically set as high as 15%.

-Now that we’ve covered 0% platform fees and tipping, let’s talk about two other approaches to pricing:
+Now that we’ve covered 0% platform fees and tipping, let’s talk about two other approaches to pricing.

-- Deduct a fee from the organizer’s account before they withdraw the money.
+Some crowdfunding platforms will deduct a fee from the organizer’s account before they withdraw the money.
 This has been one of the most common ways for fundraising sites to take their cut.
 Donors may see a small disclaimer notifying them that they’re agreeing to have this fee deducted from their donation, but it’s not always so obvious.
 The burden falls on the organizer to know the fees and consider what’s going to be deducted when setting their fundraising goal.

-- Give donors the option to cover the fee, also known as “Donors Cover Fees” (DCF).
+Give donors the option to cover the fee, also known as “Donors Cover Fees” (DCF).
 With this model, donors will see the option to cover the platform and/or payment processing fees when making their donation.
 Keep in mind that with this model, if the donor doesn’t choose to cover the fee, the organizer still has to pay it.